 We’re not sure how he was as a student, but he certainly was successful in pursuing positions of power.
 He became the canon and then after the arch-deacon of Reims.
 However, he decided to retire and pursue a monk’s life in the Abbey of Cluny in 1067.
 He devoted himself to a life of holy thought and ecclesiastical study.

 This did not prevent Ortho from rising through the ranks, however.
 By 1074, he was the grand prior there, the second-in-command.
 Later he became the cardinal associated with Ostia.
 This would begin his rise to power that would land him in the most powerful position in the Catholic Church.

 Rise to Power

-In the winter of 1084-5, he worked in Germany as a papal legate, trying to maintain support for Pope Gregory VII in the struggle with the Holy Roman Emperor, Henry IV.
-Henry attempted to gain power over the Catholic Church, while Pope Gregory VII maintained a position of the primacy of papal authority.
+In the winter of 1084-5, he worked in Germany as a papal legate.
+He attempted to maintain support for Pope Gregory VII in the struggle with the Holy Roman Emperor, Henry IV.
+Henry attempted to gain power over the Catholic Church.
+Meanwhile, Pope Gregory VII maintained a position of the primacy of papal authority.
 In exchange for his support, Ortho was called to Rome.

-His stay there, however, would prove short lived after Henry IV conquered Rome in opposition to Pope Gregory VII and installed a puppet “antipope” Clement III.
-This did not keep the Church from nominating its own Pope’s however, and after the relatively short reign of a sickly Victor III, Ortho was elected to the position.
-Though in exile for his election, he returned to Rome to claim his papal throne and changed his name to Urban II.
+His stay there, however, would prove short-lived.
+Henry IV conquered Rome in opposition to Pope Gregory VII and installed a puppet “antipope” Clement III.
+This did not keep the Church from nominating its own Pope.
+After the relatively short reign of a sickly Victor III, Ortho was elected to the position.
+In exile for his election, he returned to Rome to claim his papal throne.
+At this point he changed his name to Urban II.

 The First Crusade